 What is really going on?

 Konrad S. Graf has published articles on bitcoin monetary theory and action-based legal philosophy and has presented on these topics at conferences in Europe and Australia.
-In 2015, he published Are Bitcoins Ownable? a monograph on bitcoin and property rights theory.
+In 2015, he published Are Bitcoins Ownable?
+Property Rights, IP Wrongs, and Legal Theory Implications, a monograph on bitcoin and property rights theory.
 His article, “Commodity, scarcity, and monetary value theory in light of Bitcoin,” appeared in The Journal of Prices & Markets in 2015.
 His late-2013 monograph On the Origins of Bitcoin was among the final three for a Blockchain Award in 2014 for most insightful academic paper (Satoshi won).

 His in-depth 2011 paper “Action-Based Jurisprudence: Praxeological Legal Theory in Relation to Economic Theory, Ethics, and Legal Practice,” sets out a comprehensive new framework for legal theory grounded directly in the Misesian action-analysis tradition.

 He has worked as a professional translator since 1998, translating Japanese to English, primarily investment research.
 German is his third language.
 He has lived in the US, India, Japan, and Germany.

 He is a Level III trainer in the Spacial Dynamics™ approach to postural coaching and movement performance, which he began learning in 2003.
 The principles of this more active field inform a constructively oriented approach to intellectual work and discourse.

 In pursuit of optimal health, he has spent years researching nutrition and gradually transforming his personal practices in the direction of more and more reliable success built around the evolutionary health framework.